What to know about the severe storms and flash flooding hitting parts of the US

-LITTLE ROCK, Ark. — Parts of the South and Midwest, still reeling from violent storms, tornadoes and flooding that have killed at least eight people this week, faced an ongoing threat of catastrophic flooding Friday that forecasters said would stretch into the weekend.
+LITTLE ROCK, Ark. — (AP) — Parts of the South and Midwest, still reeling from violent storms, tornadoes and flooding that have killed more than a dozen people, face new flooding and tornado warnings that forecasters said could last for days.

-Severe thunderstorms threatened a swath of the country with a population of 2.3 million people from northeast Texas through Arkansas and into southeast Missouri.
+Severe thunderstorms have swept through a swath of the country with a population of 2.3 million people from northeast Texas through Arkansas and into southeast Missouri.

-In Kentucky, continued storms inundated roads and a mudslide blocked a busy highway on the outskirts of Louisville.
-A 9-year-old boy was killed, swept away as he walked to a school bus stop.
+In Kentucky, more than 500 roads were closed by Sunday because of the floods and mudslides.
+Two people were killed, including a 9-year-old boy who was swept away as he walked to a school bus stop.

 The downtown area of Hopkinsville, Kentucky — a city of 31,000 residents 72 miles (116 kilometers) northwest of Nashville, Tennessee — was submerged.